It’s the most wonderful time of the year! Planting season.

 The new light on the block, plasma grow lights were created recently.
-They are similar to CMH bulbs but do not require an ignition of the gas through electrodes.
-These are bright ‘white’ bulbs and provide the closest light to sunlight of any grow light.
+They are similar to CMH bulbs but do not require ignition of the gas through electrodes.
+These are bright ‘white’ bulbs and provide the closest light to the sunlight of any grow light.

 Since, in the end, sunlight will also be the best for plants, this is a huge advantage in plasma grow light’s favor.
 However, the choices of plasma grow lights are somewhat limited on the market right now since they are so new.

 What to Look for in Grow Lights for Your Seedlings

 You love your plants.
 Your plants love lights.
 So the best way to show your plants that you love them is to provide them with the best light source possible.

 When it comes to seedlings, your priority should be finding a grow light with lots of blue light, since that is the best light color for seedlings.
 You’ll also want to consider other factors like how much electricity does the grow light use, does it require you to buy other equipment, how much heat does it produce, and what’s its warranty.

 You can’t go wrong if you choose one of the impressive grow lights on this list.
 Every single one of them is perfect for pampering seedlings, it just comes down to your individual preferences and situation.

 Which Is the Best Grow Light for Your Seedlings